schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 If we declare a fixed array in our record it will contribute to the size of the record.
 The memory will be contained within the record structure.
 This provides for simple memory management.

+Fixed arrays can easily be used cross platform when defined as part of our arrays.

 ### Dynamic Arrays ###

-Dynamic arrays are declared without specifying the number of elements
+Dynamic arrays are declared without specifying the number of elements:

 {% highlight pascal %}
 var
   LDynamicArray: TArray<Double>;
   LDynamicArray2: Array of Double;
 {% endhighlight %}

-Even though these two arrays are the same, I recommend that you use the generic syntax because it allows us to assign arrays of the same type.
+Even though these two arrays are the same, I recommend that you use the generic syntax (`TArray<T>`) because it allows us to assign arrays of the same type.
 Dynamic arrays are allocated by calling `SetLength()`

 {% highlight pascal %}
 var